Bandar Seri Coalfields

 Bandar Seri Coalfields is a township in Sungai Buloh, Selangor, Malaysia.
-It is located in the north-western corridor of Klang Valley neighbouring well-known townships such as Puncak Alam, Bandar Saujana Utama, Bandar Tasik Puteri and City of Elmina.

-Despite bearing the address of Sungai Buloh, Bandar Seri Coalfields falls under the jurisdiction of Kuala Selangor Municipal Council.
+Located in the north-western corridor of the Klang Valley, it neighbours townships such as Puncak Alam, Bandar Saujana Utama, Bandar Tasik Puteri and the City of Elmina.
+Despite bearing the postal address of Sungai Buloh, the township falls under the local administrative jurisdiction of the Kuala Selangor Municipal Council.

-Background
+Background and development

-Bandar Seri Coalfields is a 1,001 acre master-planned township which is part of a larger 6,500 acre development owned and developed by Kuala Lumpur Kepong Berhad.
-It sits on a palm oil plantation land called Tuan Mee Estate.

-Launched in 2011, Bandar Seri Coalfields is home to an estimated 10,300 residents as of 2025.
+Bandar Seri Coalfields is a 1,001-acre township that forms part of a larger 6,500 acre development project owned by Kuala Lumpur Kepong Berhad (KLK Land).
+The township was developed over former palm oil plantation land historically known as the Tuan Mee Estate.
+Officially launched in 2011, the township has an estimated population of 10,300 residents as of 2025.